 For the scallion oil

 - Heat a grill pan over medium heat.
 Use a toothpick or chopstick to poke a few holes around the eggplants.
-Place them on the grill and grill until the outside is charred, about 15-20 minutes.
-Rotate every 5-6 minutes for even charring.
+Place them on the grill and grill until the outside is charred and the inside is very soft and creamy, about 30-40 minutes.
+Rotate every 10 minutes for even charring.

 - When the eggplants are almost ready (about 5 minutes to go), combine all ingredients to make the dressing in a bowl.
 Taste and adjust to your liking, it should be on the salty-sweet side.

 - Place a small saucepan over medium heat.
-Add oil and wait for the oil to be hot.
+Add oil and wait until it is hot.
 Drop a piece of sliced scallion into the oil and if it sizzles immediately, the oil is ready.
-Add the remaining scallions and cook for a few seconds until fragrant and scallions are soft.
+Add the remaining scallions together with the salt.
+Stir and cook for a few seconds until fragrant and scallions are soft.

 - Transfer cooked eggplants to a clean cutting board and peel off the skin.
 Be careful since they can be very hot.
-You can slice the eggplants into chunks or leave them whole and run a fork along them to separate the flesh into strips.
+You can slice the eggplants into bite-sized pieces or leave them whole and run a fork along them to separate the flesh into strips.